nmeum/mmp/README.md

 I've been using [MPD][mpd homepage] as my primary music player for the last decade or so.
 I like the idea of controlling my music player using a network protocol but MPD itself tries to do too many things at once.
-My original attempt at replacing MPD was [mpvd][mpvd github] which provided an implementation of the [MPD protocol][mpd protocol] for controlling the multimedia player [mpv][mpv homepage].
-Unfortunately, the protocol mapping turned out to be more complicated than initially conceived and therefore the project was abandoned.
+Since I am not interested in building my own music player clients, I always intended to write an alternative implementation of the network protocol used by MPD.
+My original attempt at doing so was [mpvd][mpvd github] which provided an implementation of the [MPD protocol][mpd protocol] for controlling the multimedia player [mpv][mpv homepage].
+Unfortunately, the protocol mapping turned out to be more complicated than initially conceived and therefore the project was later abandoned.

 This project is a new attempt at replacing my [MPD][mpd homepage] setup with a simpler software which handles playback and music database management separately.
-Instead of mpv, it currently uses the library [gstreamer][gstreamer homepage].
+Instead of mpv, it currently uses [gstreamer][gstreamer homepage].
 Additionally, it relies on the music library manager [beets][beets homepage] for database management.